Healthcare in Vietnam

 The healthcare system in Vietnam combines aspects of Eastern and Western medicine.
 The Vietnamese government is currently working to develop a universal healthcare plan which will cover all residents with basic medical care.

 Expats need to take out private health insurance before they travel to Vietnam.
 This will cover them for treatment at private healthcare establishments.

 Public hospitals in Vietnam

-Doctors and medical staff working at public hospitals in Vietnam will generally only speak Vietnamese.
+Doctors and medical staff working at public hospitals will generally only speak Vietnamese.

 The quality and availability of healthcare is especially poor in rural areas, and in some of the most remote parts of the country healthcare is non-existent.

 On the other hand, the standard of private hospitals in Vietnam is excellent.
 Private hospitals located in Hanoi or Ho Chi Minh City are staffed by doctors from the USA, Korea, Japan and France, as well as Vietnamese doctors who have trained overseas.

 Private hospitals tend to cater for the needs of expats better than public hospitals, and they do accept international health insurance.

 The cost of visiting specialists such as dentists and dermatologists varies considerably.
 Generally, while prices are still lower than the rates charged in Western countries, specialists who market themselves for the expat population will charge more than those that work with locals.